If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 The Elakala Falls Trailhead is located at the southwest end of Blackwater Lodge and is a quick and peaceful hike.

-It’s only about 0.5 miles roundtrip, making it perfect if you’re short on time or want a less crowded waterfall experience.
+Youβll walk a short distance before reaching a wooden footbridge that crosses directly over the top of the falls.
+Itβs only about 0.5 miles roundtrip, making it perfect if youβre short on time or want a less crowded waterfall experience.

 In order to reach the iconic front-facing view of the waterfall, you will have to navigate down a steep, rocky off trail path – please be careful!